 Cost: Free

-Features: Food trucks, games and family fun, with a fireworks show.
+Features: Food trucks, live music, games and family fun, with a fireworks show.

 Fuquay-Varina